MEN-Mikro-Elektronik/13Y008-90/README.md

 be at 192.1.1.22) and it contains a Qt 4.6.0 compilation in it and all the static libraries that are needed to create the binary (X11, fontconfig, etc.).

+The location of these sysroot needs to be defined in the `builddist.env` file.
+The variable `QTSYSROOT` tells the Makefile where to find all the necessary dependencies and tools.

 build steps:

 <modify .cpp or .h files as needed>